MathieuBuisson/MathieuBuisson.github.io/_posts/2016/2016-08-29-pester-deployment-readiness-validation.md

 Additionally, it outputs an object to the pipeline : a `FileInfo` object for the `Index.html` of the report.
 That way, if we want instant gratification, we can directly open the report in our default browser by piping the output to `Invoke-Item`.

-Off course, `Invoke-Pester` generates a bunch of XML files, as well.
-These are generated in the current directory by default, or in the directory specified via the `OutputPath` parameter.
+Output files are generated in the current directory by default, or in the directory specified via the `OutputPath` parameter.
 `Invoke-Pester` generates one XML test result file per target machine and `ReportUnit.exe` generates one HTML report per target machine and the overall report `Index.html`.

 To view the report, we only need to open the `Index.html` because it has links to machine-specific files if we want to drill down to the per-machine reports.

-## Filtering the tests using tags :
+## Filtering the tests using tags

 As said earlier, all the Pester tests representing the prerequisites should be in a single validation script, so we can potentially end up with a script containing a very large number of tests.
 To make this more flexible, we can group tests related to the same topic, purpose, or component into distinct `Describe` blocks and give these `Describe` blocks some tags.